 FP Markets offers access to the entire MetaTrader suite.
 It has competitive pricing and excellent learning tools.
 FP Markets is a good choice for active traders, newcomers, and professional investors.
 It has several trading tools, including watch lists, charting, and advanced trading videos.

 Banking services are essential for an excellent online trading experience.
 Both brokers offer many funding options, including bank wire, credit/debit, PayPal, and Skrill.

-Plus500 and FP Markets are leading online brokers in 2021.
+Plus500 and FP Markets are leading online brokers.
 Both have strengths and weaknesses, depending on your trading skills and experience.
 We recommend Plus500 for professional investors, as it has excellent tools and limited educational materials.
 FP Markets is a good choice for traders of all levels of experience, as it offers both professional and beginner-friendly tools.

 The mission of Business24-7 is to provide comprehensive, unbiased ratings and reviews of online providers.
 User experience, the mobile experience, customer service, costs and fees, security, the quality of trade executions, the products available on their platforms are all part of our six-month evaluation of a providers’s platform.
 The rating scale was based on thousands of data points that have been weighted into the scoring system.